thiagomedeiros11/uscalluc-webservice/README.md

-# Uscalluc Webservice
+# USCall UC PBX IP Webservice

 ![Preview-Screens](https://github.com/thiagomedeiros11/uscalluc-webservice/blob/main/preview.png)

 ## Description

-A PHP Webservice used for integration and communication between different applications with the UScall UC software.
+A PHP Webservice used for integration and communication between different applications with the UScall UC PBX IP.

 Communication is carried out through the XML/HTTPS format using the SOAP protocol.